How Much Did Your Business Increase in Value in 2025? | Business Valuation KPI

 The Real Question Behind the Question

-When I ask business owners how much their company increased in value this year, what I’m really asking is:
+When I ask owners how much their business increased in value this year, what I’m really asking is:

-• Can the business run without you - seriously, no contact for 2 weeks or more?
+• Can the business operate without you for two weeks or more?

 • Are margins stable and predictable?